sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_15_ShortExplanationOfHelloWorldCode/Q_15_ShortExplanationOfHelloWorldCode_Quiz.md

 **Description**

-a) The entity ‘print’ is defined in Python as a Function.

-b) Print is a function in python not library.

-c) “hello world” here is the string literal which we are printing.

-d) The entity ‘print’ is defined in Python as a Function.
+The entity ‘print’ is defined in Python as a Function.

 ---
 ---